ducsrs/batsonline/README.md

 ## To Run the Code:
 First, the user will need to ensure that they have RStudio downloaded.
-The user will also need to make sure that their working directory includes `app.R`, `dataRead.R`, and of course the data itself.
+The user will also need to make sure that their working directory includes `app.R`, `dataRead-bats.R`, and of course the data itself.
 From there, all a user will need to do is run `app.R` and it should run our dashboard.